 Unlike the J2, the F8 uses current not voltage feedback but still does 25/15wpc into 8/4Ω so actually is up two into four.
 With 15 not 20dB of amplification factor, it's five down on that count but doubles HF extension and damping factor.
 With these transistors always on to never switch, it again consumes the same at idle as it does under full load.
 So think power consumption of 170 watts at all times.
 Input sensitivity for full output is just 2.6V to give better than 100uV of unweighted full-bandwidth noise.

-Each channel's output has two parallel 10'000uF/50V Panasonic electrolytics bypassed by a small 1.5uF polypropylene cap so no direct coupling.
+Each output has two parallel 10'000uF/50V Panasonic electrolytics bypassed by 1.5uF polypropylene cap so no direct coupling.
 Having been created almost six years ago, this circuit has marinated for the right number of moons already.
 It's fully seasoned.
 This PDF has the back story on how Nelson cheated by forgetting how to count.
 It's when 100 isn't 100 but more; like the F8 is—again—exactly six less but also six more than the J2.
 Magic math.